jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/installation.rst

 Installation
 ============

-There are two methods to install LWS.
+There are two methods to install ELFWS.

 PIP
 ---